tibeal/doublePoints/README.md

 This code creates:
 - 2 members
-- 2 opportunities the members
+- 2 opportunities for each member
 - 1 opportunity without member and with Blocked__c = true

 After executing the code, open the log and filter by debugs